harhar2000/Regenerate/README.md

-# Regenerate: Vi (Version One) - EarthAI x ClimateImpact Hackathon
+# Regenerate - EarthAI x ClimateImpact Hackathon

 Welcome to the repository for **Regenerate**, this project was developed over 24hrs during the EarthAI x ClimateImpact summit Hackathon at The Royal Institution.